Responsible Official: Enterprise CIO and Sr. Vice Provost for Library Services and Digital Scholarship

 Record: Any recorded information, regardless of media, characteristics, physical form, storage location, or means of transmission, made or received and maintained by Emory pursuant of its legal obligations or in the transaction of its business.

 Retention Schedule: Document that identifies and describes Emory’s records at the series level and provides instructions for the length of time a series must be kept and their required disposition.
-Emory’s retention schedules are available at http://records.emory.edu/retention-schedules/.
+Emory’s retention schedule is available at http://records.emory.edu/retention-schedules/.

 Non-records: Materials made or acquired and kept solely for reference or exhibition purposes, copies of records kept only for convenience or reference, and stocks of publications.